RotorHazard/RotorHazard/doc/Software Setup.md

 1. Install the RotorHazard server dependencies using the 'reqsNonPi.txt' file, using one of the commands below.
 (Note that this command may require administrator access to the computer, and the command may take a few minutes to finish).
   * On a Windows system the command to use will likely be:<br/>```python -m pip install -r reqsNonPi.txt```<br>

-Note: If the above command fails with a message like "error: Microsoft Visual C++ 14.0 is required", the Visual C++ Build Tools may be downloaded (from [here](http://go.microsoft.com/fwlink/?LinkId=691126&fixForIE=.exe.)) and installed.<br>
+Note: If the above command fails with a message like "error: Microsoft Visual C++ 14.0 is required", the "Desktop development with C++" Tools may be downloaded (from [here](https://aka.ms/vs/17/release/vs_BuildTools.exe)) and installed to satisfy the requirement.<br>

   * On a Linux system the command to use will likely be:<br/>```sudo pip install -r reqsNonPi.txt```